Sly Cooper: The Sly Collection (2010)

 Developer Sanzaru Games impressed Sony with a demo for the then-unannounced Sly Cooper: Thieves in Time, and were subsequently tasked with porting the series' PlayStation 2 titles to the PlayStation 3.
 At this time, the games' original developers, Sucker Punch Productions, were working on the inFamous series.
 The Sly Collection was announced in June 2010, and released on November 9, 2010.
 It was made available on the PlayStation Store on November 29, 2011.
 On April 20, 2013, the PlayStation Vita port of the collection was revealed after it was rated by the ESRB.
 It was officially announced on February 10, 2014, with a release date of May 27, 2014.

-Reception

-The Sly Collection received positive reviews from critics.
-Aggregating review websites GameRankings and Metacritic gave the PlayStation 3 version 87.43% based on 35 reviews and 85/100 based on 46 reviews and the PlayStation Vita version 80.69% based on 16 reviews and 80/100 based on 30 reviews.